renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Components/components-embedding-models.md

 ## Hugging Face Embeddings

 :::note
-This component is deprecated as of Langflow version 1.0.18.
+This component is deprecated as of Aiexec version 1.0.18.
 Instead, use the [Hugging Face Embeddings Inference component](#hugging-face-embeddings-inference).
 :::